zenml-io/zenml/docs/book/deploying-zenml/zenml-self-hosted/deploy-with-docker.md

 The above command will start a containerized ZenML server running on your machine that uses a temporary SQLite database file stored in the container.
 Temporary means that the database and all its contents (stacks, pipelines, pipeline runs, etc.) will be lost when the container is removed with `docker rm`.

-You can visit the ZenML dashboard at `http://localhost:8080` and login with the `default` username and empty password or connect your client to the server with the web login flow:
+You need to visit the ZenML dashboard at `http://localhost:8080` and configure an initial password for the `default` admin user account.
+You can then connect your client to the server with the web login flow:

 ```shell
 $ zenml connect --url http://localhost:8080